lekrsu/shfw-walkthrough/README.md

    - Acceleration boost, 50%.
    - Brake boost, 0-100%, up to you, be aware that it's strong.
    - Brake, 30A flat (0.0)
+   - Overmodulation on for sport/drive

+You can set eco and drive to lower values, e.g. 10A eco, 18A drive.
+Drive will use less current since we won't enable field weakening.

 2. Go to the field weakening tab and: